 The process of your orthodontic treatment depends on your unique needs.
-The Coquitlam Family Orthodontics team will walk you step by step through your customized treatment plan.
+The myOrthodontist Coquitlam team will walk you step by step through your customized treatment plan.

-Your first consultation with the Coquitlam Family Orthodontics team will include a thorough examination, and a discussion about your dental history and X-rays.
+Your first consultation with the myOrthodontist Coquitlam team will include a thorough examination, and a discussion about your dental history and X-rays.

 Based on the information we learn from this meeting, we'll be able to determine whether or not your condition requires braces.
 If it does, we can then determine what the most appropriate treatment for you is, and how long it will take.